vtbert/2015-Winter-IT-FDN-105/INSTRUCTOR/readme.txt

-if you can read this :)
+If you can read this :)